wabbit12/AQROAD/README.md

 # Road Sign Detection App

-A real-time road sign detection application using YOLOv8 trained on the GTSRB (German Traffic Sign Recognition Benchmark) dataset.
+A real-time road sign detection application using YOLOv8 trained on the GTSRB dataset.

 ## Features
 - Real-time road sign detection using webcam